The Michelin starred sushi chef taught us this recipe for the sushi rice of chirashi sushi, serving about 2 to 3 adults.

 And if you would like to make it similar to the taste of a sushi restaurant, obtain Japanese short-grain rice, Koshihikari (コシヒカリ).
 Along with that, water for cooking rice should be Mineral water as well as soft water.
-Concentrations of dissolved calcium and magnesium in 1000 ml of water are indicated as numbers called “hardness”.
-By WHO standards, hardness below 120 mg/l is considered as soft water.
+Concentrations of dissolved calcium and magnesium in 1000 ml of water are indicated in numbers called “hardness”.
+By WHO standards, hardness below 120 mg/l is considered soft water.
 If you can’t find it, try to choose Mineral water with the number as small as possible.

-Komezu (rice vinegar)：2 tbsp and 5 tsp
+Komezu (rice vinegar)：3 tbsp and 2 tsp

 Cane sugar：1 tbsp

-Salt：1 tsp and 1/2 tsp of which 1/2 tsp should be Salt from burning seaweed
+Salt：1 tsp and 1/2 tsp of which 1/2 tsp should be Salt from burning seaweed (Moshio)

 The following are tips about cooking sushi rice.

 - Place the rice into a bowl and pour Mineral water, and then mix it lightly.
-Leave it for about 10 minutes and let the rice soak the water.
+Leave it for about 10 minutes and let the rice soak in the water.

 - Wash the rice like swirling it gently, trying not to damage the surface of each grain of rice.

-- After the rice is rinsed twice, transfer it into a strainer once and drain until it becomes whitish (about 30 minutes), and then it will be ready to cook .
+- After the rice is rinsed twice, transfer it into a strainer once and drain until it becomes whitish (about 30 minutes), and then it will be ready to cook.